OrchardCMS/OrchardCore/src/OrchardCore.Modules/OrchardCore.Sitemaps/README.md

 ## Sitemap Content Types Node

 The Sitemap Content Types Node will provide a sitemap for your content items.
 The path will be based on the Sitemap Set's root path, and the filename you choose.
-It must end in .xml.
+It must end in `.xml`

 This will produce xml that matches the urlset schema `<urlset xmlns="http://www.sitemaps.org/schemas/sitemap/0.9"/>`

-You can choose to serve all Content Types on this Node, or you can limit the Content Types on this Node.
+You can choose to serve all Content Types on this Node, or specifiy the Content Types indexed on this Node.

 The latter configuration is generally used in combination with a Sitemap Index to limit the size of Sitemaps, and make maintaining the Sitemap easier.

 Google limit the size of a sitemap to either 50,000 items, or 10MB whichever is reached first.
-If you need to limit the quantity of Content Items in a Sitemap uncheck Index All Content Types, select the Content Type to Index, uncheck Include All, and choose to Skip x number of Content Items and Take x number of Content Items.
-For the remaining Content Items, create another Sitemap Content Types Node, and repeat choosing different values for Skip and Take as appropriate.
+If you need to limit the quantity of Content Items in a Sitemap
+* Uncheck Index All Content Types, and select the Content Type to Index.
+* On the settings for the Content Type, uncheck Include All.
+* Choose to Skip `x` number of Content Items and Take `x` number of Content Items.

+* For the remaining Content Items, create another Sitemap Content Types Node, and repeat choosing different values for Skip and Take as appropriate.

-We strongly recommend if you need to do this to seperate the large quantity of Content Items into one Sitemap per large Content Type, and serve the other Content Types from a different Sitemap Node.
+We strongly recommend if you need to do this, seperate the large quantity of Content Items into multiple Sitemaps with a Sitemap Index, and serve the other Content Types from a different Sitemap Node.

 You may also select the default Priority, and Change Frequency, either for all Content Types, or individual Content Types.

 To override this at an individual Content Item level you will need to attach the SitemapPart.

 Note: If the Homepage Content Item is provided in the selection of Content Types it will use the site root as it's url, rather than any other route that is assigned to it from the AutoroutePart.

 This is so that Google does not attempt to index the page, on it's 'other' url.

-//TODO ad tenant prefix to base root

 ## SitemapPart

-Add the SitemapPart to a content item to provide sitemap configuration at a Content Item level.
+Add the SitemapPart to a Content Type to provide sitemap configuration at a Content Item level.

 Settings here will override any Sitemap Node configuration.

-Check to override the Sitemap Set configuration.
+* Check to override the Sitemap Set configuration.
+* Exclude the Content Item, or
-You can choose to exclude just this Content Item from any Sitemap Node, or alter the Priority, or Change Frequency.
+* Alter the Priority, or Change Frequency.

-//TODO remove part settings, they're unecesary'

-## Extending the Content Types Sitemap Node
+You do not have to add the SitemapPart to a Content Type for it to be part of a Sitemap Node.

 ## Developing Custom Sitemap Nodes